bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Spring 2018) TA: Firat Oter
+LECTURER: Cem Bozsahin (Spring 2019) TA: Firat Oter

-LECTURES: Wednesdays 14.40-17.30, Room S-03 at Informatics.
+LECTURES: Tuesdays 14.40-17.30 at Informatics.

 BACKGROUND REQUIREMENTS: Basic understanding of cognitive science at the level of COGS501 and COGS502.
 Or some backgorund in philosophy or AI.